-This topic is one that haunts many an unemployed soul.
-Filing for social welface benefits while receiving unemployment compensation or vice versa is a matter that requires serious attention.
-While in most cases the State and Federal law frown upon receiving multiple benefits together, there are some cases in which claimants for Unemployment Insurance (UI) are allowed to claim other benefits.
+This topic is one that haunts many unemployed people.
+Filing for social welfare benefits while receiving unemployment benefits or vice versa is a matter that requires serious attention.
+Generally, the State and Federal law does not allow you to receive multiple benefits together, however, in some cases, you can file for Unemployment Insurance (UI) and also claim other benefits.

-First, let’s take a look at the other kinds of social welfare benefits available to an unemployed person.
+On this page we will guide you through filing for Unemployment Insurance and other social welfare benefits.
+But first, let’s take a look at different types of social welfare benefits available to an unemployed person.

 - Social security disability insurance (SSDI)